WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 For non-executable resource types, a signed response can improve the privacy situation by hiding the client's interest from the original author.

+# IANA considerations

+This document has no actions for IANA.

 --- back